cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 input.
 These controls, however, are addressed at the level of individual measurements, and do not prevent a malicious client from submitting multiple valid inputs that would collectively result in an incorrect aggregate (a flavor of Sybil attack [Dou02]).
 Applications can guard against these risks by adding additional controls on measurement submission, such as client authentication and rate limits.

 VDAFs do not inherently provide differential privacy [Vad16].
 The VDAF approach to private measurement can be viewed as complementary to differential privacy, relying on non-collusion instead of statistical noise to protect the privacy of hte inputs.
-It is possible that a future VDAF could incorporate differential privacy features, e.g., by injecting noise at the input stage and removing it during aggregation.
+It is possible that a future VDAF could incorporate differential privacy features, e.g., by injecting noise before the sharding stage and removing it after unsharding.

 # IANA Considerations

-This document has no IANA actions.
+This document makes no request of IANA.

 --- back